 Dallas Heart Study

-Since the Dallas Heart Study's inception, laboratory and clinical investigators have worked together to take observations into the laboratory, and to take discoveries made in the laboratory to the general population, thus enhancing the translation of discoveries into new therapies.
+- Since its inception, laboratory and clinical investigators have worked together closely to take observations made in the DHS into the laboratory, and to take discoveries made in the laboratory to the DHS, thus enhancing the translation of discoveries into new therapies.

 Opportunity for Research and Collaboration